joneubank/adventofcode/README.md

 **P2**: Encode

 ### Day 9
-Traveling Salesman Problem - Small enough we can brute force
+Traveling Salesman Problem - Small enough we can brute force.
+Write a method to find permutations of list and check distance for each permutation.
+There's a neat recursive method for finding permutations here with a callback to execute code when each permutation is found.

-**P1**: Simple version of problem, test all routes and pick shortest
+**P1**: Simple version of problem, test all routes, if longer than current shortest then stop checking and go to next permutation
+**P2**: Same as P1 but find the longest route.